mjoras/SCONE-PROTOCL/documents/charter.md

-This WG aims to establish a mechanism for network elements intending to rate-limit a UDP 5-tuple to communicate an upper bound on achievable bitrate termed "throughput advice" to the endpoint originating the UDP 5-tuple.
+This WG aims to establish a mechanism for network elements intending to rate-limit a UDP 5-tuple to communicate an upper bound on achievable bitrate termed "throughput advice" to the sender of packets matching the UDP 5-tuple.

 This mechanism will allow an application to receive notifications containing throughput advice for both upstream and downstream traffic